quai20/TOOTSEA/docs/paper.md

 Initial objectives of this development were :
 - Read the output file of multiple oceanographic instruments and be able to add reader for other instruments in the future.
-- Do some pre-processing and allow user to apply their own processing codes.
+- Do some pre-processing and allow user to apply their own processing scripts.
-- Qualify the data automatically and manually and allow user to apply their own qualifying codes.
+- Qualify the data automatically and manually and allow user to apply their own qualifying scripts.
 - Export the data to standard netcdf format.
 - Generate some basic statistics and plots.